ahrumnoh/python-practice/README.md

 *Following [practice.py] file.
 This is the main file to study.

-*If you have any questions, please email to me.  [ahrumnoh@gmailcom] I will answer your questions.
+*If you have any questions or if you cannot understand korean language, please email to me.  [ahrumnoh@gmailcom] I will answer your questions.